wenzel-lab/syringe-pumps-and-controller/index.md

 # Open-Source Syringe Pumps

-The open-source syringe pump has been specifically designed for use in microfluidics.
-Within the realm of open-source syringe pumps, numerous designs have been developed.
-However, in this particular creation, we have meticulously combined the finest features available.
-The major breakthrough achieved in this development lies in its remarkable capability to operate seamlessly with extraordinarily low flow rates, distinguishing it from its counterparts.
-As a result, it has been able to excel in the field of microfluidics
+The open-source syringe pump is a standard research instrument for use in microfluidics and several other laboratory workflows.
+There are numerous designs available in the realm of open-source syringe pumps and we have combined some of the best features available based on a pre-existing versatile design to generate low flow rates.

 >i **Please Note:** This site is under construction.